Factbox: World offers aid for typhoon-ravaged Philippines

 - AUSTRALIA announced a $10 million package, including medical personnel and non-food items such as tarpaulins, sleeping mats, mosquito nets, water containers and hygiene kits.

-- BRITAIN announced a six million pound package including aid for up to 500,000 people including temporary shelter, water, plastic sheeting and household items.
+- BRITAIN announced a six million pound ($9.6 million) package including aid for up to 500,000 people including temporary shelter, water, plastic sheeting and household items.

 - NEW ZEALAND will give NZ$2.15 million in aid.